mtrivera/freecodecamp/random-quote-machine/README.md

 ## Problems

 1. Hosting on Github is not suitable with a public API key
+2. Cross-origin issue accessing JSON data file

 ## Solutions

 1. Refactor the program to use a JSON data file
+2. Create a variable that contains the quote data, and omit the JSON file

 ## Things I Learned (TIL)